getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 See how arbitrary its meaning actually is?

 The result?
-Some arbitrary object-property reference like `a1.constructor` cannot actually be *trusted* to have the assumed default function reference.
+Some arbitrary object-property reference like `a1.constructor` cannot actually be *trusted* to be the assumed default function reference.
 Moreover, as we'll see shortly, just by simple omission, `a1.constructor` can even end up pointing somewhere quite surprising and insensible.

 `a1.constructor` is extremely unreliable, and an unsafe reference to rely upon in your code. **Generally, such references should be avoided where possible.**